Sigma 16-28mm F2.8 DG DN Contemporary Lens Review

 The Tamron lens uses 67mm filters vs. 72mm.
 The prices are the same.

-Sony's FE 16-35mm F2.8 GM Lens offers the same wide aperture with a superset of the Sigma lens's focal length range.
+Sony's latest 16-35mm f/2.8 lens is the FE 16-35mm F2.8 GM II, which offers the same wide aperture and a superset of the Sigma lens's focal length range.

 The image quality comparison shows the two lenses having similar sharpness at the wider focal lengths and the Sony lens sharper in the longer range.
 The Sony lens has less geometric distortion at the tested focal lengths and less peripheral shading. /p>